outdreamer/build-a-cure/docs/specific_problem_analysis/govt/govt.md

     - other intents should be as equally distant from all-destroy node & route as possible
     - more powerful functions should be nearer to other nodes than to the all-destroy node
     - trigger/access to the all-destroy node should require more coordination than other nodes
+    - all-destroy node should be built iteratively out of requirements (gap/limit structures) of increasing necessity, rather than content structures

   - a govt with distributed power (education) across all nodes is protected from threats without distributed power
   - organization shouldnt be stored in power distribution (applying structure to power, as in non-random and unequal distribution of power) but in information (equally powerful/organized information, equally distributed)